ashwaniYDV/expense-tracker-rest/README.md

      ```
 3. **Create database objects**

-   In the root application directory (expense-tracker-rest), SQL script file (expensetracker_db.sql) is present for creating all database objects
+   In the root application directory (expense-tracker-spring-rest), SQL script file (expensetracker_db.sql) is present for creating all database objects
    - if using docker (else skip this step), first copy this file to the running container using below command and then exec into the running container:
      ```
      docker container cp expensetracker_db.sql postgresdb:/